rhartlage10/Spring2020-CEG2350/Final-Review.md

         * to access individual arguments: $# where # is the argument from the command line
         * to access all arguments: $@
 * regular expressions

 * sed (basic format) (see quiz 3)

 * various ways to input / output from a file
+   * from powerpoint:
+      > IO redirection using files
+      > 'read' - will scan standard input
+      > 'printf' - formats and prints
+      > 'echo' - prints to standard output
+      > Capture arguments:
+         * $# where number is which argument you want to use
+         * $@ - lets you access arguments as a list
+         * So that you can use them in a loop, for example

 ### git
 * init